Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Experiments on Real-World Scenarios

 \subsubsection{Case studies}

 Two testing cases in the intersection scenario are selected to provide visualization results and detailed analysis.
 It is worth emphasizing that the testing results shown below are all generated through the zero-shot transferred SGN model learned under the roundabout scenario.
-The differences between these two domains are mainly related to map information (e.g. road topology) and traffic situation (e.g. number of on-road vehicles). \begin{itemize} \item Case 3: Figure ~\ref{fig:adapt_test_result_all}(a) is a case where two vehicles reach the stop line simultaneously and they need to negotiate the road with each other.
+The differences between these two domains are mainly related to map information (e.g. road topology) and traffic situation (e.g. number of on-road vehicles).

+\textbf{Case 3}: Figure ~\ref{fig:adapt_test_result_all}(a) is a case where two vehicles reach the stop line simultaneously and they need to negotiate the road with each other.
 According to the results in Fig.~\ref{fig:adapt_test_result_all}(a) and (c), the transferred model is able to successfully infer the semantic intention of the predicted vehicle at an early stage (i.e. 7s before it finally inserts into $\mathcal{A}_2$).
 According to the corresponding heatmaps, the state of $\mathcal{A}_2$ have less effects on the predicted vehicle's decision than the state of $\mathcal{A}_1$.
 This is because there is no much change on the state of $\mathcal{A}_2$ and thus the predicted vehicle infers that it is unnecessary to pay much attention to $\mathcal{A}_2$.
 The second plot in Fig.~\ref{fig:adapt_test_result_all}(c) is the predicted result of $y_{s_1}$ for each DIA.
 Since the red vehicle keeps waiting behind the stop line, the ground truth of $s_1$ for $\mathcal{A}_2$ is close to zero during this period.
 According to the plot, our transferred model successfully predicts such behavior with relatively small variance.